sdelamo/sergiodelamo.com/posts/presentation-micronaut-introduction.md

 ---
-title: Introduction to the Micronaut Framework
+title: Getting Started with the Micronaut® Framework
-summary: This talk introduces the Micronaut framework and demonstrates how Micronaut’s unique compile-time approach enables the development of ultra-lightweight Microservices for Java.
+summary: This talk introduces the Micronaut framework and demonstrates how the Framework's unique compile-time approach enables the development of ultra-lightweight Java applications.
 date_published: 2022-01-28T17:28:31+01:00
 keywords:presentation,micronaut
 ---

 # [%title]

-Similar presentation presented at [Bucharest JUG](https://sergiodelamo.com/blog/micronaut-webinar-bucharest-2021-09-16.html), [Manchester JUG](https://sergiodelamo.com/blog/micronaut-webinar-manchester-2022-03-17.html), [Merida JUG (Spanish talk)](https://sergiodelamo.com/blog/jugmerida-intro-to-micronaut.html).
+I did a similar presentation at [Bucharest JUG](https://sergiodelamo.com/blog/micronaut-webinar-bucharest-2021-09-16.html), [Merida JUG (Spanish talk)](https://sergiodelamo.com/blog/jugmerida-intro-to-micronaut.html).

-In this session, [Sergio del Amo](https://sergiodelamo.com) introduces the Micronaut framework and demonstrates how Micronaut’s unique compile-time approach enables the development of ultra-lightweight Java applications.
+In this session, [Sergio del Amo](https://sergiodelamo.com) introduces the [Micronaut® framework](https://micronaut.io) and demonstrates how the Framework's unique compile-time approach enables the development of ultra-lightweight Java applications.

 Compelling aspects of the Micronaut framework include:

+- Develop applications with Java, Kotlin, or Apache Groovy
 - Sub-second startup time
 - Small processes that can run in as little as 10 MB of JVM heap
 - No runtime reflection
-- Dependency Injection and AOP
+- Dependency injection and AOP
 - Reflection-free serialization
-- A database access toolkit that uses Ahead of Time (AoT) compilation to pre-compute queries for repository interfaces.
+- A database access toolkit that uses ahead-of-time (AoT) compilation to pre-compute queries for repository interfaces.
-- Cloud-Native
+- Cloud-native features

-Sergio will also demonstrate how you can generate GraalVM native images of your Micronaut applications to achieve instant startup and ultra-low memory footprint.
+Sergio also demonstrates how you can generate GraalVM native images of your Micronaut applications to achieve instant startup and ultra-low memory footprint.

-Sergio del Amo is a Micronaut core committer,  developer advocate, and host of the [Micronaut podcast](https://micronautpodcast.com).
+Sergio del Amo is a Micronaut core committer,  Developer Advocate for the Micronaut Foundation, and host of the [Micronaut podcast](https://micronautpodcast.com).

 # Elevator Pitch

-This talk is a live coding presentation of the Micronaut framework.
-Attendees will discover the most exciting features of [the framework](https://micronaut.io) and how easy is to get started.
+This talk demonstrates how easy it is to get started with the [Micronaut Framework](https://micronaut.io) through live-coding examples.
+Attendees will discover the most exciting features of the Framework and leave with the fundamentals necessary to begin building Micronaut applications.